topcoder-platform/u-bahn-app/README.md

 REACT_APP_EMSI_SKILLPROVIDER_ID => The skill provider id with name 'EMSI'.
 Denotes that the skills with an externalId are using EMSI as the skill provider.

+REACT_APP_ATTRIBUTE_ID_LOCATION
+REACT_APP_ATTRIBUTE_ID_COMPANY
+REACT_APP_ATTRIBUTE_ID_TITLE
+REACT_APP_ATTRIBUTE_ID_ISAVAILABLE
+  => All 4 of the above are the ids of the attributes with name "location", "company", "title" and "isAvailable" respectively.
+These are used to filter attributes for display under a dedicated section named company attributes.
+Since these already have UI elements of their own, they are filtered from the list of company attributes

 REACT_APP_AUTH0_DOMAIN => The Auth0 login domain

 REACT_APP_AUTH0_CLIENTID => The Auth0 clientId